glutanimate/image-occlusion-enhanced/PAGE.md

 - remember last used directory
 - ...

-Please consult the [README](https://github.com/Glutanimate/image-occlusion-2-enhanced) for a full list of all the changes since Image Occlusion 2.0.
+Please consult the [README](https://github.com/Glutanimate/image-occlusion-enhanced) for a full list of all the changes since Image Occlusion 2.0.

 ## Installation and Updates

+**Installation from AnkiWeb**

 Please follow the installation instructions on [Ankiweb](https://ankiweb.net/shared/info/1111933094).

+**Manual installation**

+- Grab the latest release of the add-on from the [releases page](https://github.com/Glutanimate/image-occlusion-enhanced/releases)
+- Extract the zip file
+- Launch Anki and open the add-on directory by going to *Tools* → *Add-ons* → *Open add-on directory*
+- If an earlier version of Image Occlusion is installed you will have to remove it first by finding and deleting the `image_occlusion_2` folder and `Image Occlusion 2.py` file
+- Having done that, proceed to copy `image_occlusion_2` and `Image Occlusion 2.py` from the extracted zip file into your add-on directory
+- Restart Anki
+- *Image Occlusion Enhanced* should now be installed

+**Updates**

-New versions and changelogs will be posted on the [Releases page](https://github.com/Glutanimate/image-occlusion-2-enhanced/releases).
+New versions and changelogs will be posted on the [GitHub Releases page](https://github.com/Glutanimate/image-occlusion-enhanced/releases) and later uploaded to AnkiWeb.

 ## Customization

-*Image Occlusion 2.0 Enhanced* can be customized, but only to a certain degree
+*Image Occlusion Enhanced* can be customized, but only to a certain degree

 ### DOs and DO NOTs